Special Educational Needs (SEN) Information Report

 Hillbrook is an inclusive school that constantly strives to ensure that all pupils, regardless of their personal differences, are taught using a range of strategies and are able to access the curriculum and reach their full potential.

 - Every class teacher is committed to providing quality first teaching.
 Pupils are supported through careful planning, differentiation and assessment.
 Staff adapt resources and approaches according to the needs of the pupils.

 - Pupils who are not making expected progress will be supported through additional interventions.
-Pupils with a Statement or EHCP, will also be supported through additional interventions and/or a learning support assistant.
+Pupils with an EHCP will also be supported through additional interventions and/or a learning support assistant.

 - Staff have been trained to use a multi-sensory approach to ensure all pupils are able to fully access the curriculum.

 - Where necessary, pupils are provided with personalised resources to enhance their learning.

 How we support children with Speech, Language and Communication needs:

 - Pupils who display a speech, language and communication difficulty are referred to the schools’ speech and language therapy service (SALT).

 - Providing their need meets the SALT criteria, they will be assessed by a speech and language therapist and given specific language targets.